-Top 48 Alternatives to Datadog Synthetic Tests for Web/API Testing
+Top 40 Commercial Alternatives to Datadog Synthetic Tests

 Synthetic monitoring has been part of the QA and observability toolkit for over a decade.
 As teams moved toward continuous delivery and cloud-native systems, synthetic checks evolved from simple uptime pings to full browser journeys and deep API validations.
 Datadog Synthetic Tests emerged within this wave as part of the broader Datadog observability platform, combining browser and API checks with powerful dashboards, alerting, and tight CI/CD integrations.